-I’ve walked, danced, dug (!), planted and painted many labyrinths since then.
-I’m hosting a walk at 49th & Oak as part of World Labyrinth Day, on May 6.
+I’ve walked, danced, dug (!), planted and many labyrinths since then.
+I’m host a walk at 49th & Oak as part of World Labyrinth Day, on the first Saturday in May.
 The slogan is “Walk as One at 1”–so, yes, we’ll be walking the two labyrinths there at 1pm.

 Let your fingers do the walking!

 in girum imus nocte means “we go into the circle by night”.

 This palindrome struck me as an appropriate one for labyrinth walking, even though it’s sometimes referred to as the “devil’s verse”.

 Labyrinths for Walking

 I designed (with help from others) a 3-circuit square labyrinth from concrete pavers and a double-processional flower labyrinth at the Unitarian Church, 49th and Oak.

 Below is one of the temporary labyrinths we created in a workshop.
 This is on the east (Fremlin) side of the church buildings.

 At least once a year I lead a workshop to create an ephemeral labyrinth on the grounds at 49th and Oak.